 Finally, sharing results in engagement, which has and always will boost your reputation and influence.

-Over the years my opinions and tactics have changed in regards to who I will follow.
-Mostly I have tried to streamline my strategy so that I don’t keep having to play games with people who do the follow-unfollow thing just to boost their total follower count.
-It’s such a pain in the ass and so unnecessary.
+Over the years my opinions and tactics have changed in regards to who I follow.
+Mostly I have tried to streamline my strategy so that I don’t keep having to play games with people who do the follow-unfollow thing to boost their total follower count.
+That kind of nonsense is such a pain in the ass and so unnecessary.

 Here, in a nutshell, is my Twitter, following, strategy;

 - I only follow people who don’t have new accounts, the default bio photo,(egghead) and have confirmed their email and phone number.
-You can change your settings to only receive notifications from these users under your account settings.
+You can change your settings under your account settings so that you only receive notifications from these users.

 - I only follow back people who already have at least 100 of my peers following them.